lightninglabs/chantools/doc/chantools.md

 * [chantools removechannel](chantools_removechannel.md)	 - Remove a single channel from the given channel DB
 * [chantools rescueclosed](chantools_rescueclosed.md)	 - Try finding the private keys for funds that are in outputs of remotely force-closed channels
 * [chantools rescuefunding](chantools_rescuefunding.md)	 - Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the initiator of the channel needs to run
+* [chantools rescuetweakedkey](chantools_rescuetweakedkey.md)	 - Attempt to rescue funds locked in an address with a key that was affected by a specific bug in lnd
 * [chantools showrootkey](chantools_showrootkey.md)	 - Extract and show the BIP32 HD root key from the 24 word lnd aezeed
 * [chantools signrescuefunding](chantools_signrescuefunding.md)	 - Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the remote node (the non-initiator) of the channel needs to run
 * [chantools summary](chantools_summary.md)	 - Compile a summary about the current state of channels